quicwg/ops-drafts/draft-ietf-quic-applicability.md

 consider how the protocol will manage different QUIC versions.
 Decisions for those protocols might be informed by choices made by other protocols, like HTTP/3.

+## Source Port Selection

+Some UDP protocols are vulnerable to reflection attacks, where an attacker is able to direct traffic to a third party as a denial of service.
+For example, these source ports are associated with applications known to be vulnerable to reflection attacks (often due to server misconfiguration):

+* port 53 - DNS {{?RFC1034}}
+* port 123 - NTP {{?RFC5905}}
+* port 1900 - SSDP {{?SSDP}}
+* port 5353 - mDNS {{?RFC6762}}
+* port 11211 - memcached

+Services might block source ports of protocols known to be vulnerable to reflection, to avoid the overhead of processing large numbers of packets by their QUIC implementations.
+However, this practice has negative effects on clients: not only does it require establishment of a new connection, but in some instances, might cause the client to avoid using QUIC for that service for a period of time, downgrading to a non-UDP protocol.

+As a result, client implementations are encouraged to avoid using source ports associated with protocols known to be vulnerable to reflection attacks.

 # Connection Migration